Hominy Indians: The team

-Games/Season
+History, rivalries and betting

-Shoemaker stated, In the early years of the Hominy Indians team they played games against regional teams such as Coffeyville, Elk city, and Fredonia in Kansas; Avant, Bartlesville and Fairfax in Oklahoma, and Sarcoxie and Joplin in Missouri.
+Arthur Shoemaker stated, "In the early years of the Hominy Indians team they played games against regional teams such as Coffeyville, Elk city, and Fredonia in Kansas; Avant, Bartlesville and Fairfax in Oklahoma, and Sarcoxie and Joplin in Missouri."

-The Indians had a significant rivalry against another nearby Osage Football team located within the Osage Reservation, Fairfax.
+The Indians also had a significant rivalry against another nearby Osage Football team located within the Osage Reservation in Fairfax.
 Like other members of the Osage Nation the Osages who lived in the settlement of Fairfax were wealthy due to oil revenue produced on Osage land.
 They loved the game of football and their wealth gave them the needed resources to start a "team".
-They lacked an organized club so in turn they would import local college players under assumed names to play in home games against the Hominy Indians.
-These local games pushed for the construction of a new stadium at the renowned Indian school in Lawrence, Kansas, the Haskell Institute.
+Fairfax recruited players from the National Football League in an attempt to win large bets.
+In retaliation, the Hominy Indians recruited John Levi, a strong player from the Haskell Fighting Indians.
+Fairfax escalated by recruiting the entire Kansas City Cowboys for an off-the-books showdown game which kept secret from NFL officials.
+Hominy won the secret game, and $500,000 of winning bets placed against Fairfax were used to build Haskell Memorial Stadium.
+Two months later, the Osage held an honor dance for John Levi.

 The Hominy Indians quickly rose to fame as they defeated other teams throughout the country.
 The Indians had never been defeated or even tied with another team as they entered into the biggest game of their existence against the champions of the National Football League, the New York Giants.
-One day after Christmas in 1927, three weeks after the Giants defeated the New York Rangers for their national title, the Giants traveled to Pawhuska, Oklahoma to face the dominating Indians.
+One day after Christmas in 1927, the Giants traveled to Pawhuska, Oklahoma to face the dominating Indians.
 The Hominy Indians defeated the Giants by a score of 13–6 in front of what was said to be about 2,000 fans.

-Finance
+Finances

 At the start of the teams’ career in 1923, the Indians were very successful.
 The only drawback the team faced was the lack of resources for traveling and equipment.
 This financial burden was short lived when in 1925, the team received sponsorship from four Hominy Osage members.
 Dick Rusk, Harry Bigeagle, Allison Webb, and Ed LaBelle gave much needed financial support that provided the team with uniform and travel expenses.

-Salary

 The salary for a Hominy Indian player rarely ever rose above $150 per game and there are many instances when it dropped below that average.
 At times, all proceeds from the games would go to ensure that the players were compensated.